olalonde/node-notify/TUTORIAL.md

 ##Writing our Node.js extension##

 ###The Init method###

 In order to create a Node.js extension, we need to write a C++ class that extends [node::ObjectWrap](https://github.com/joyent/node/blob/master/src/node_object_wrap.h).
-ObjectWrap implement some utility functions that lets us easily interface with Javascript.
+ObjectWrap implements some utility methods that lets us easily interface with Javascript.

 Let's write the skeletton for our class:

     #!cpp